Baclofen and Alcohol: What You Need to Know

 Dr. Ameisen passed away from a heart attack in 2013.

-You can read more about Dr. Ameisen’s story, and more about baclofen and alcohol, in his book: The End of My Addiction.
+You can read more about Dr. Ameisen’s story in his book: The End of My Addiction.

 baclofen and alcohol

-The following information may prove useful if you are considering taking baclofen for alcohol withdrawal:
+The following information may prove useful if you are considering this route:

-• While everyone is different, typically baclofen for alcohol withdrawal treatment lasts no longer than a week.
+• While everyone is different, typically baclofen for withdrawal treatment lasts no longer than a week.

-• Since the half life of baclofen is only 4 hours, multiple doses are taken each day.
+• Since the half-life of this medication is only 4 hours, multiple doses are taken each day.

-• 40-80 mg per day (in divided doses) of baclofen for alcohol withdrawal is typically effective to mitigate symptoms.
+• 40-80 mg per day (in divided doses) is typically effective to mitigate symptoms.

-• For spasticity disorders, up to 300 mg per day of baclofen is commonly used without problems.
+• For spasticity disorders, up to 300 mg per day is commonly used without problems.

-• Only take baclofen under the supervision of a doctor.
+• Only take it under the supervision of a doctor.

-The long-term use of high-dose baclofen for alcohol cravings may cause dependence on baclofen.
+The long-term use of high-dose baclofen for cravings may cause dependence.
 Many people find that this is an acceptable trade-off for two reasons:

-• After trying everything else, baclofen finally ends their alcohol cravings and relapses
+• After trying everything else, this medication finally ends their cravings and relapses

-• Baclofen tolerance does not typically increase over time
+• This tolerance does not typically increase over time

 • Within 5 weeks, he reached 270 mg per day (in divided doses).